 The executive team and BoD work together to ensure the mission and goals of the Bluetooth SIG are fulfilled.

 Mark Powell, CEO

 Mark Powell is a wireless industry veteran and entrepreneur with 30 years experience in leadership positions at some of the largest and most innovative mobile technology providers in the industry.
-Since 2012, Mark has been the Executive Director and CEO of the Bluetooth SIG, a period during which the technology has experienced significant growth, both in volume and market applications with the arrival of technologies such as Bluetooth® Low Energy, Bluetooth Mesh, and Bluetooth Direction Finding.
+Since 2012, Mark has been the CEO of the Bluetooth SIG, a period during which the technology has experienced significant growth, both in volume and market applications with the arrival of technologies such as Bluetooth® Low Energy, Bluetooth Mesh, and Bluetooth Direction Finding.
 During that time the Bluetooth organization has been modernized and streamlined, growing to support the needs of the market and member companies and paving the way for new upcoming technologies, such as the next generation of Bluetooth Audio.
 Prior to the Bluetooth SIG, Mark served as vice president of the client software business unit at Kineto Wireless, a company he co-founded in 2001 with the vision of using unlicensed spectrum to deliver cellular services, and in executive roles at mobile industry leaders Nokia and later Motorola, where he led the handset division portfolio team launching many innovative products including some of Motorola’s first Bluetooth enabled phones.

 Christine Scott, Assistant Executive Director & VP of Finance